If you’re considering moving to the unofficial capital of Transylvania, this list of pros and cons about living in Cluj Napoca should come in handy.

-To make things even easier, I already have a list of the best neighborhoods in the city – make sure to check it out also!
+To make things even easier, I already have a list of the best neighborhoods in Cluj – make sure to check it out also once you’re done reading this one!

 Now let’s get back to Cluj Napoca and the Pros and Cons of living here.

-With 12 big universities hosting 80k students and an IT hub with more and more software specialists with high salaries, Cluj Napoca is Romania’s second most populated city in Romania, with a bit over 300,000 people living here.
+With 12 big universities hosting 80k students and an IT hub with more and more software specialists with high salaries, Cluj Napoca is Romania’s second most populated city in Romania, with a bit over 300,000 people living here – and one of the few cities in the country that is still growing.

 Pros of living in Cluj Napoca